ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/services.md

 }
 ```

-From now on, during testing all injectable constructors will receive the mock instead of the original sign in manager service.
+From now on, during testing, all injectable constructors will receive the mock instead of the original sign in manager service.

-The **"ReplaceSingleton"** method will find a singleton implementation of the service and replace it with the type.
+The **"ReplaceSingleton"** method will find a singleton implementation of the service and replace it with the type we want.
 Other commonly used methods are:

 - **"ReplaceTransient"**, **"ReplaceScoped"**, **"ReplaceSingleton"** - these replace the service without changing its lifetime
-- **"ReplaceLifetime"** - replacing the lifetime of the service without changing its implementation
+- **"ReplaceLifetime"** - replaces the lifetime of the service without changing its implementation
 - **"Replace"** - allows replacing both the service implementation and its lifetime
 - **"RemoveTransient"**, **"RemoveScoped"**, **"RemoveSingleton"** - these remove the service with the corresponding lifetime
 - **"Remove"** - removes the service no matter its lifetime